bhargav-cerebras/Mixture-of-Transformers-A-Sparse-and-Scalable-Architecture-for-Multi-Modal-Foundation-Model-meta/readme.md

 ## Introduction

-The **Mixture-of-Transformers (MoT)** model is a multimodal architecture designed to process and integrate information from multiple modalities, such as text, images, and speech.
-By employing modality-specific transformer layers alongside a shared global attention mechanism, the MoT model effectively captures both modality-specific patterns and cross-modal interactions.
+The **Mixture-of-Transformers (MoT)** model is a multimodal architecture designed to process and integrate information from various modalities, such as text, images, and speech.
+By employing modality-specific transformer layers combined with a shared global attention mechanism, the MoT model efficiently captures both unique modality-specific patterns and cross-modal interactions.

 ## Architecture Overview

-The MoT model consists of the following key components:
+The MoT model architecture includes several critical components:

-1. **Modality-Specific Transformer Layers**: Separate transformer encoder layers for each modality, allowing the model to learn modality-specific representations.
+1. **Modality-Specific Transformer Layers**: These separate transformer encoder layers process each modality independently, allowing the model to learn distinct representations for each modality.
-2. **Shared Global Self-Attention Layer**: A global attention mechanism that integrates information across all modalities to capture cross-modal dependencies.
+2. **Shared Global Self-Attention Layer**: This global attention mechanism aggregates information across modalities to capture dependencies between them.
-3. **Positional Encoding**: Sinusoidal positional encodings added to the input embeddings to retain positional information.
+3. **Positional Encoding**: Sinusoidal positional encodings are added to input embeddings to retain sequence order information.
-4. **Modality Embeddings**: Learnable embeddings that provide the model with information about the modality of each input.
+4. **Modality Embeddings**: Learnable embeddings indicate the modality of each input to the model.

 ## Mathematical Formulation

 ### Transformer Encoder Layer

-A standard Transformer encoder layer comprises a multi-head self-attention mechanism followed by a position-wise feed-forward network (FFN).
-The MoT model extends this architecture by making these layers modality-specific.
+Each transformer encoder layer includes a multi-head self-attention mechanism followed by a position-wise feed-forward network (FFN).
+MoT extends this architecture by adding modality-specific layers for each modality.

 #### Multi-Head Self-Attention

-For a given modality \( m \), the self-attention mechanism computes a weighted sum of value vectors, where the weights are determined by the compatibility of query and key vectors.
+In a given modality \( m \), the self-attention mechanism computes a weighted sum of value vectors.
+The weights are based on the compatibility between the query and key vectors.

-**Formulation:**

-1. **Linear Projections:**
+1. **Linear Projections**:

-   The input sequence \( X^{(m)} \in \mathbb{R}^{T \times d_{\text{model}}} \) is projected to query \( Q^{(m)} \), key \( K^{(m)} \), and value \( V^{(m)} \) matrices:
+   The input sequence \( X^{(m)} \in \mathbb{R}^{T \times d_{\text{model}}} \) is projected into query \( Q^{(m)} \), key \( K^{(m)} \), and value \( V^{(m)} \) matrices:

    \[
    \begin{aligned}